ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 - OTHER PENDING

 - Tools : CSV, PostgresSQL, Python(various libraries)
-    - Stripped spaces and semi-colons, any N/A and errors.
-        - Removed non-relevant data, like
-        - "test blocks"
-        - Suspected water on the line -- lower outliers that didn't make sense for thickness (dropped entire rows)
-        - Suspected manual entry errors (no decimal points) on weight that populated >50 lbs (multiplied by .01 to reset decimals)

 ## Project Steps
 Steps are governed by the below flow-chart: